Diversity, Equity

 We’re so much stronger when we know we’re accepted and valued for who we are and what we each bring to the workplace.

-We believe in the benefits a diverse, equitable, and inclusive workplace brings.
+We believe in the benefits a diverse, equitable, and inclusive workplace brings

-A diverse and inclusive work environment
+What does a diverse and inclusive work environment mean to us?

 It’s a work environment that inspires curiosity, creativity, and innovation.
 It’s an environment where all people feel valued for their uniqueness.
 It’s a place where people feel heard, seen, and that they belong.
 It’s a workplace where everyone has an equal opportunity to grow and succeed.
+We’re committed to fostering this work environment at Maple Leaf Foods.

 Our strategic plan to advance diversity, equity, and inclusion